Confidence as Forecast: A Decision-Theoretic Interpretation of Confidence Intervals: 4 Returning to the lost submarine

 Thankfully, because of the setup of experiment, with a uniform distribution of known width distributed symmetrically around $\theta$, the width of the intervals relative to the support of $X$ is in fact a $\theta$-free statistic, and so we can test it out to see whether it improves our forecast.
 To see these two things in action--the statistic's $\theta$-freeness and its value for prediction--I reran the simulation above across a range of values for both $\theta$ and the support (i.e., the hull width).
 In total, there were $100$ unique configurations, with $\theta$ (hatch location) ranging from $0$ to $10$ in increments of $1$, and scale (hull width) ranging from $10$ to $110$ in increments of $10$.
 As before, each experiment consisted of sampling $1e5$ pairs of bubbles from a $\mathrm{Uniform}$ distribution with the given midpoint and scale.

 Table 1 shows the Brier scores for using the conditional coverage characteristics of the two estimators above to predict whether they captured the hatch, along with using the two constant forecasts of $1$ and $1-\alpha$ for the same (the scores for the constant forecasts were the same for both procedures, so they are only listed once in the table).

-Unsurprisingly, the conditional forecasts beat the constant design-level forecast in both cases, with the Brier score dropping from $0.25$ to about $0.11$ for the NP interval and to about $0.18$ for the UMP interval.
+Unsurprisingly, the conditional forecasts beat the constant design-level forecast in both cases, with the Brier score dropping from $0.25$ to about $0.12$ for the NP interval and to about $0.17$ for the UMP interval.
 The scores are instructive in another way as well.
 In this setup, the two procedures share the \emph{same} coverage indicator $Z_\theta$: by definition, whenever the NP interval covers $\theta$, the UMP interval also covers, and vice versa.
 The difference lies in the $\theta$-free statistic used for forecasting coverage.
 For the NP procedure, we condition on its relative width $D$; for the UMP procedure, we condition on its (shorter) relative width

 which is a deterministic coarsening of $D$ that folds very wide NP intervals back into shorter UMP intervals.
 Thus, $W$ is a less informative function of the data than $D$ (it induces a coarser partition of the sample space), and conditional forecasts based on $D$ can only improve---and never worsen---expected loss relative to forecasts based on $W$ under any strictly proper scoring rule.
 In that sense, the NP interval is actually a better \emph{predictor} of coverage when we condition on relative width, even though the UMP interval is the better \emph{estimator} of $\theta$: the latter discards impossible values under the design and has shorter expected length for the same marginal coverage, but in doing so it gives up some of the $\theta$-free, coverage-relevant information carried by the wider NP interval.